-“Her motivation for developing her Schweitzer project, Realizing Identity through Success and Experience (RISE), and the work she is doing with minority teens is so inspiring.
-Her academic mentor, Dr. Sandra Jackson, is playing an integral role in Chelsea's success and we appreciate her long term participation in the Fellowship.
+“Her motivation for developing her Schweitzer project, Realizing Identity through Success and Experience (RISE), and the work she is doing with minority teens is so inspiring,” Heffner said.
+“Her academic mentor, Dr. Sandra Jackson, is playing an integral role in Chelsea's success, and we appreciate her long-term participation in the Fellowship.
 We are deeply grateful for NCCU's support of such an impressive Fellow!”

-The feature is live on the ASF Blog: http://www.schweitzerfellowship.org/news/category/uncategorized/using-language-to-close-the-achievement-gap/
+Read about it on the ASF Blog: http://www.schweitzerfellowship.org/news/category/uncategorized/using-language-to-close-the-achievement-gap/